louparker/random-music-quiz/README.md

 In the final version, the following changes were made:
 - Colors were darkened to increase contrast for accessibility.
-- Dividing horizontal lines were added between rules to increase visual separation.
+- Dividing horizontal lines were added between each rule to increase visual separation.
-- Highscores button was added underneath game buttons.
+- A high-scores button was added underneath game buttons.

 #### GAME PAGE